138 new COVID-19 cases reported Tuesday

-ANCHORAGE, Alaska (KTUU) - The Alaska Department of Health and Social Services reported 102 new COVID-19 cases on Tuesday, 94 of which are among Alaska residents.
+ANCHORAGE, Alaska (KTUU) - The Alaska Department of Health and Social Services reported 138 new cases of COVID-19 in the state on Tuesday, eight of which were among nonresidents.

-The state reported no additional deaths related to the virus, leaving the total number of Alaska resident deaths tied to COVID-19 at 342.
-A total of six nonresidents have also died with COVID-19 while in the state.
-Alaska continues to have one of the lowest death rates in the country.
+The state reported no additional deaths related to COVID-19 on Tuesday, leaving the total number of Alaska residents whose deaths have been related to the virus at 347.
+A total of six nonresidents have died with COVID-19 while in Alaska.

-The 94 new Alaska resident cases of COVID-19 reported Tuesday were identified among residents of the following communities:
+The 130 new Alaska resident cases reported Tuesday were identified among residents of the following communities:

 - Big Lake: 1

-The state also identified eight new COVID-19 cases among nonresidents on Tuesday — three in Sitka, two seafood industry workers in Unalaska, one in Fairbanks and two in unknown parts of the state.
+The state also reported eight new COVID-19 cases among nonresidents on Tuesday — one in Anchorage, four in Fairbanks, one in Wasilla and two in unknown parts of the state.

-There are currently 55 people being actively hospitalized for COVID-19 statewide, according to state data.
-There are also eight people being hospitalized with suspected cases of the virus.
-Since the pandemic began, more than 1,500 Alaska residents have been hospitalized for COVID-19.
+There are 40 people currently being hospitalized for COVID-19 statewide, according to state data, along with two people being hospitalized for suspected cases.
+Since the pandemic started, more than 1,400 Alaskans have been hospitalized for the virus.

-The state has conducted more than 2.1 million COVID-19 tests since the pandemic began, and currently has a seven-day average positivity rate of 2.09%.
+Alaska has conducted more than 2.07 million COVID-19 tests since the pandemic began and has an average seven-day positivity rate of 2.8%.

 Copyright 2021 KTUU.
 All rights reserved.